impostorsguides/impostorsguides.github.io/rbenv/1-m-content.md

 SH
 ```

 Here we make a directory especially for this test that we're running, and then create a new executable command called `rbenv-hello`.
-We add a fake shebang and some usage comments to the file, followed by a command to just echo ‘hello'.
+We add a fake shebang and some usage comments to the file, followed by a command to just echo 'hello'.
 Basically just enough fake file content to mimic a real rbenv command file.

 Next half of the test is: